WSWG (AM): Interim operation and new construction permits

 After denying a renewal to Leflore Broadcasting (for the AM) and Dixie Broadcasting (for the FM), the commission permitted the Leflore-Dixie Employee Venture, composed of the employees of WSWG-AM-FM, to continue to operate the stations on its own, doing so by leasing the equipment from Saunders.
 The station programmed adult contemporary music during the day and an R&B format at night on the FM frequency.
 As an interim operator, the Employee Venture had to donate all profits from their operations to charity, disbursing $12,500 in profits for 1981 to three organizations.
 At the start of 1981, eight full-time employees—one of them Black and three of them women—were employed by and owned the company.
-The call letters for the AM station were deleted on December 14, 1981.

 Interim operation, however, also meant that applications could be taken for permanent authority for the two stations, and the Leflore-Dixie employee group would not be alone in seeking completely new construction permits.
 A group of five local residents known as Mid-Delta Broadcasting formed to apply for new permits for the pair.
 They were joined by two other groups, East Delta Communications and Ron Grantham, owner of a recording studio.
 Because interim operation had to be agreed on by all parties involved, when negotiations fell through and the Leflore-Dixie and Mid-Delta groups dropped out, the WSWG stations went off the air at midnight on August 18, 1982.
 The stations went back on a week later—with a skeleton crew and a new music library—as Grantham and East Delta stepped in to continue providing an interim service on the AM and FM frequencies.

 WSWG after 1984

 In 1984, the FCC adjudicated the competing applications for the former WSWG AM and FM frequencies, splitting them among the two remaining bidders.
 The AM went to Leflore-Dixie, Inc., while Grantham was selected for the FM frequency.
 Each party appealed the other's win of the frequency they lost.

 Grantham, owner for the FM frequency which remained in operation continuously, committed suicide in 1985; Ron Grantham Broadcasting, Inc., was created by his heirs to run WSWG-FM.
 Leflore-Dixie then sold the construction permit for the AM station, with the call letters WKXG, to Edmonds Rigdon Broadcasting in 1986; simultaneously, Edmonds Rigdon purchased WSWG-FM from Ron Grantham Broadcasting.
-The AM station returned to air August 17, 1987, as WKXG, which is also now defunct.
+The AM station returned to air August 17, 1987, as WKXG.
 Both stations were sold in 1988, and the FM took its present call sign of WYMX.